 - Barnes and Noble

 It’s the 1990s.
-Alex arrives to work at Acht, her improbable blonde hair streaked stress magenta and anger black.
-Her first duty is to wipe blood off her boss’s walls, to clean up his blood vessel explosion.
+Alex arrives to work at Acht Records, her improbable blonde hair streaked stress magenta and anger black.
+Her first duty is to wipe blood off her boss’s walls.
 It goes downhill from there.

 Major editorial and reader reviews are coming in.
 Visit the Book Review page to read more!